 Children are known to tease their peers, they call them by funny or cruel names, they hurl insults at each other and some are so damaging that they can demoralise a child and bring her or him to tears.
-Bullies use anything to bully another child and it can be religion, race, how someone speaks, walks or even dresses and sadly they even bully special needs children.
+Bullies use anything to bully another child and it can even be religion, race or how someone speaks, walks or even dresses.

 Bullies are getting worst and they are have also resorted to using social media as a bullying tool and several children face embarrassment from cyber bullying.

-In another incident of teacher bullying, a teacher reported an incident that never happened when she said that she was kicked and spat on by a student and a report was even made to the police, but the incident never happened.
+In another incident of teacher bullying, a teacher reported an incident that never happened when she said that she was kicked and spat on by a student.

 As students returned to school earlier this month, one set of ‘year five’ girls in a school was threatened to change their shoes to the teacher’s preferred brand or face expulsion.
-A parent went as far as contacting the Ministry of Education and as usual, no help was forthcoming.
-While the school remained tight lipped on the issue, the parents have spoken out, but again they got no support from educational authorities and they await the deadline date as they are refusing to buy a new pair of shoes.
+While the school remains tight lipped on the issue, the parents have spoken out, but again they got no support from educational authorities and they await the deadline date as they are refusing to buy a new pair of shoes.

 Teacher bullying not only affects the students, but it puts a strain on families as they attempt to get fairness for their children and many times the solution is to ask the child to ignore the teacher, accept the behaviour and pray that he or she gets out of the teacher’s way.

-No child in any school should have to accept the wrath of any teacher, insults from a teacher or any kind of behaviour or punishment that infringes on their fight to an education in a comfortable and peaceful environment.
+No child in any school should have to accept the wrath of any teacher.
+Insults from a teacher or any kind of behaviour or punishment that infringes on a child's right to an education in a comfortable and peaceful environment should not be accepted.

-Parents however, can do a lot more to stop teacher bullying.
+Parents can do a lot more to stop teacher bullying.

 First they must listen to children or watch for signs that might indicate that the child is being bullied.
-Some children do not report bullying, as they have practiced to stay quiet as a means of escaping the bullying but that is damaging to the child.
+Some children do not report as they have practiced to stay quiet as a means of escaping the bullying but that is damaging to the child.